-How to Prepare Baby Formula Safely
+How to Safely Prepare Baby Formula

-Moms who formula feed take great care in finding a formula that best suits their baby's needs as well as what they consider to be the most important when it comes to nutrition.
+Parents who formula feed take great care in finding a formula that best suits their baby's needs as well as what they consider to be the most important when it comes to nutrition.
 Whether its cow milk-based, soy-based, protein hydrolysate, organic, etc. every mom wants to give their baby safe and healthy nutrition.
 (Luckily, all formulas are regulated and must be approved by the FDA.)
 With as much time and energy as we put into choosing a baby formula, we as parents must take care to prepare it safely, as well.

 Taking care to follow these steps will ensure that your baby has a healthy bottle of formula for every meal.

 Starting at the time of purchase, you'll want to take time to find the expiration or "use by" date on the formula you're choosing.
 Consider when you'll need the formula to ensure this date won't pass before you use all of it.
 No matter what, any formula remaining after the expiration date needs to be thrown out.

 This sounds like a no-brainer, but it's easy to forget.
 With the number of germs that come into contact with our hands, you need to make sure they are freshly washed each time before you begin to prepare your baby's bottle.
 Be sure to thoroughly dry them off, as well.